-- Aerosol generated exposures are a potential risk within the dental surgery - Standard IPC protocols apply - AGE needs to be considered as high risk/low risk - Standard PPE for low risk procedures considered as BASIC - High risk procedures require FFP2/3, visor and gown as BASIC - Use of rubber dam and high-volume suction are important mitigating measures - Fallow period of 60mins required where risk of AGE is high
+- Aerosol generated exposures are a potential risk within the dental surgery - Standard IPC protocols apply - AGE needs to be considered as higher risk/lower risk - Standard PPE for lower risk AGE procedures considered as BASIC - Higher risk procedures require FFP2/3, visor and gown as BASIC - Use of rubber dam and high-volume suction are important mitigating measures - Appropriate fallow period should be implemented following a higher risk AGE.

-Health England as a potential risk within the dental surgery due to the production of aerosol which could be contaminated with SARS-CoV-2 during various dental procedures.
+Health England and the World Health Organisation (WHO), as a potential risk within the dental surgery due to the production of aerosol which could be contaminated with SARS-CoV-2 during various dental procedures.
 This has led to widespread restriction of dental Aerosol Generating Procedures (AGPs) in order to safeguard patients and DHCW.
 As a result, there has been limited access to certain dental treatments, with AGPs only undertaken when absolutely necessary.
 Enhanced levels of PPE have been advocated for all AGPs.